 I am broadly interested in using phylogenetic, morphological, and functional approaches to understand the patterns and processes shaping the remarkable diversity life on this planet.
 Most of my research has focused on marine fishes, but I am excited to start branching out across the tree of life.
-I am currently involved in research and collaborations on mantis shrimp, seed-shooting plants, and small mammals.
+I am currently involved in research and collaborations on snapping shrimp, trap jaw ants, seed-shooting plants, and small mammals.

 Evolution and mechanics of power-amplified movements: My work on feeding in syngnathiforms introduced me to power-amplification, which occurs when energy from muscle activation is temporarily stored in an elastic or deformable structure (e.g., tendon or cuticle) before it is released, resulting in extremely fast or forceful motions.
 Also called biological catapults, these mechanisms have evolved across the tree of life and allow organisms to increase performance during a diverse array of behaviors directly related to survival and fitness, such as prey capture and escape.
 For my postdoctoral research, I am exploring power-amplified mechanisms across the tree of life (e.g., ballistic seeds and trap-jaw ants) and developing new skillsets (e.g., materials testing, 3D printing).
 My current focus is on trap-jaw ants and snapping shrimp.
 In particular, I am interested in how these organisms may use the deformation of seemingly stiff structures to store energy.

 Phylogenomics and comparative methods: A well-resolved phylogeny is essential for asking macroevolutionary questions and an important component of my research is the construction of phylogenetic trees using cutting-edge methods.
 I recently published a phylogeny using >1340 ultraconserved elements (UCEs) and increased taxon sampling to resolve the problematic relationships among major syngnathiform clades.